v8/v8.dev/src/features/regexp-v-flag.md

 ## RegExp `v` flag support { #support }

 The `v` flag is not yet supported in any JavaScript engine.
-However, Babel already supports transpiling it!
+However, Babel already supports transpiling it — [try out the examples from this article in the Babel REPL](https://babeljs.io/repl/#?code_lz=MYewdgzgLgBATgUxgXhgegNoYIYFoBmAugGTEbC4AWhhaAbgNwBQTaaMAKpQJYQy8xKAVwDmSQCgEMKHACeMIWFABbJQjBRuYEfygBCVmlCRYCJSABW3FOgA6ABwDeAJQDiASQD6AUTOWAvvTMQA&presets=stage-3)!
 The support table below links to tracking issues you can subscribe to for updates.

 <feature-support chrome="no https://bugs.chromium.org/p/v8/issues/detail?id=11935"
                  firefox="no https://bugzilla.mozilla.org/show_bug.cgi?id=regexp-v-flag"